 The first step in applying for LIHEAP is to contact your local LIHEAP office.
 There are three ways to find it:

-- Contact your state LIHEAP office via the OCS.
+- Contact your state LIHEAP office via the ACF.
 The state office oversees all the local offices.
-If you are a member of a Native American tribe, you can find your LIHEAP tribal contact through a different page on the OCS website.
+If you’re a Native American tribe member, you can find your LIHEAP tribal contact through a different page on the ACF website.

 Submitting an Application

-Once you contact your local office, you can find out how to submit an application for LIHEAP.
-In some states, you can apply online, while in others you must send in a form or apply in person.
+Once you contact your local office, you can find out how to apply for LIHEAP.
+You can apply online in some states, while in others, you must send in a form or apply in person.